How to flirt in the time of COVID-19 ?

 Text updated on 2020-11-23

-Social distancing, an essential tool to reduce the spread of the COVID-19 disease, is difficult to maintain over a long period of time and without a prospect of an end.
+Social distancing, an essential tool for reducing the spread of COVID-19 is difficult to comply with over a long period of time and in the absence of an end date.
 The temptation to resume physical contact is great.
 To reduce the risks, for oneself and especially for our loved ones and family members who may be more vulnerable, wearing a mask, interacting in ventilated areas, and distancing oneself are the best means of protection against COVID-19.

 In the wake of the SARS-CoV-2 epidemic, the closure of bars, restaurants, concert halls and discotheques, distance learning, and the large-scale development of teleworking have made it possible to implement social distancing, an essential measure to act as a barrier to COVID-19.
 Under these conditions, how can we continue to meet and interact with others?

 The sudden disappearance of social places has made even more attractive exchange applications such as Zoom or HouseParty and dating applications such as Tinder or OkCupid.
 These applications have become remote exchange places to counter the imposed loneliness and to meet new people, and their use has exploded during confinement.

 Social isolation is difficult to live with, is a source of discomfort for a large majority of individuals, and can lead to a deterioration in the state of mental and physical health.
 Since deconfinement, the trend has been towards a general loosening of social distancing, with more and more contact within a meter of each other.
 The idea of an occasional or loving relationship makes one forget the risk of the disease.